Genome-Bioinformatics-RadboudUMC/Pacbio-Methylation-Episignatures/README.md

 # Ivashchenko-Pacbio-Methylation

-Repository with scripts used in analyses from: "_Genome-wide methylation detection and episignature analysis using PacBio long-read sequencing_"
+Scripts used in analyses from: "_Genome-wide methylation detection and episignature analysis using PacBio long-read sequencing_"

 ## Downsampling